MicrosoftDocs/dynamics-365-customer-engagement/ce/app-profile-manager/macros.md

    | Attribute Value | Specify the attribute value that will be updated for the above-mentioned attribute. | |
    |||

+#### Refresh the session context (preview)

+This action is used to refresh the session context in Customer Service workspace for entity sessions.
+For example, if you launch an entity session for a case record, the session context variables will be defined when the session starts.
+However, if you update the case title, the session context will not be updated.
+Therefore, macros will use the cached information.
+You can add the **Refresh the session context** step after starting the macro run to use the latest information.

 #### Refresh the tab

-This action is used to refresh a tab in the Omnichannel for Customer Service session.
+This action is used to refresh a tab in the Customer Service workspace session.
 This action contains the following field.

    | Field | Description | Parameter |
    |-----------------|-----------------------------|--------------------------|